 History of Corrections

-Identify forms of punishment most used in societies prior to the 20th century.
+- Identify forms of punishment most used in societies prior to the 20th century.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.